A 16" male Brook Trout in Maine breeding colors.

-Former customers are invited to email photos to me of any of my Powertool carvings they may own so I can add them to this site.
+Customers are invited to email photos to me of any of my Powertool carvings they may own, if they would like them added to this site.

 "Thanks so much for all you do for so many nature lovers out there!"
 PS